GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Empirical Sensitivity

 \subsection{Signal Injections}

-We performed simulated signal injections into O4a data using the parameter ranges defined in Sec. \ref{Parameter setup} (Table~\ref{tab:parameter_ranges}).
-The ellipticity range ($\epsilon \in [3\times10^{-4},3\times10^{-3}]$) was divided into 5 representative sub-intervals, each spanning comparable logarithmic intervals to follow the gradual change in signal amplitude and spin-down behaviour across the full ellipticity range, while keeping the computational cost manageable.
-For each of these sub-intervals, and at a fixed source distance, injections were carried out in steps of 10~Hz, with approximately 150 signals uniformly distributed in each frequency interval across the full $f_0$ range\footnote{The exact number of injections varies between 120 and 180, depending on the frequency band; additional injections were performed in certain frequency intervals.}.
+We performed simulated signal injections into the time-domain reduced-analytic series derived from O4a SFDB data, as described in Sec.~\ref{subsubsec:GFHv2method}, using the parameter ranges defined in Sec.~\ref{sec:Parameter setup} (Table~\ref{tab:parameter_ranges}).
+The full ellipticity range ($\epsilon \in [3\times10^{-4},3\times10^{-3}]$) was divided into 5 representative sub-intervals, each spanning comparable logarithmic intervals to follow the gradual change in signal amplitude and spin-down behaviour across the full range while keeping the computational cost manageable.
+For each sub-interval, and at a fixed source distance, injections were carried out in steps of 10~Hz, with approximately 150 signals uniformly distributed in each frequency interval across the full $f_0$ range\footnote{The exact number of injections varies between 120 and 180, depending on the frequency band; additional injections were performed in certain frequency intervals.}.
+The ellipticity for each signal is drawn randomly from a uniform distribution within the selected sub-interval.
+Other physical parameters, including the inclination angle and polarization angle, are sampled from uniform distributions within their respective ranges (e.g., \(\cos\iota\) uniformly in [-1,1]).
 This procedure was repeated for different source distances to trace the detection horizon.

-All signals were assumed to start at the beginning of the dataset for simplicity; future studies will relax this assumption to test the impact of delayed start times.
-Signal durations and $T_{\mathrm{FFT}}$ values were set consistently with the definitions in Sec. \ref{Parameter setup}.
+For the empirical sensitivity evaluation (Sec.~\ref{sec: EFfandsens}), only the upper ellipticity sub-interval ($\epsilon \in [2.5\times10^{-3},3\times10^{-3}]$) is used, corresponding to the strongest signals.
+The effective observation time $T_{\mathrm{obs}}$ for each injected signal is determined by its $f_0$ and $\epsilon$ (see Fig.~\ref{fig:Tobs}), ensuring that the signal is fully contained within the 20-day O4a data window described in Sec.~\ref{sec:O4adata}.
+The FFT coherence times $T_{\mathrm{FFT}}$ were set consistently with the definitions in Sec.~\ref{sec:Parameter setup}.

+All injections are assumed to start at the beginning of the dataset for simplicity.
+In more realistic scenarios, the signal start time may not coincide with the beginning of the analyzed data.
+Allowing for different starting times introduces an additional trials factor, which can slightly reduce sensitivity.
+In future work, we plan to scan over a discrete grid of possible start times, choosing a step size that balances parameter-space coverage, computational cost, and minimal sensitivity degradation.